Tips to Stay Bed Bug Free When Traveling

 Did you know that every US state has reported a bed bug issue?
-These bugs are huge concern, especially when traveling.
+Keeping yourself, your family, and your luggage bed bug free is a huge concern – especially when traveling.

 Bed bugs do not only bite, causing skin irritations and other potential health problems.
 They also find their way into luggage, which gives them a way to cause an expensive infestation in your home.

 Don’t let them bug you when you’re supposed to be having fun in the sun!
 Read on to learn seven ways to keep your summer vacation free of these pests.

 1. Check Reviews

 Travel can get expensive.
 You may see a deal and jump on it to lower your vacation cost.

 But, make sure you check the guest reviews to make sure your good deal does not turn into a nightmare.
 If you book an Airbnb, make sure you only stay with somebody who has a verified ID and prior reviews.

 Watch how guests talk about cleanliness.
 If the room isn’t properly cleaned, then pests can creep in from other guests’ bags and will make it hard to stay bed bug free.